jjmschofield/Runner/README.md

   * We seperate out the database using schemas, this keeps the database logically exncapsulated and allows it to be split in future if required
 * Seperated User Data
   * User data is split across multiple tables, this helps to prevent data leakage and be more compliant
+* The Service Layer Must Use Stored Procedures
+  * The stored procedures in the database offer up an API of what can / can't be done
+  * This provides fine tuned permissions for what database users can and can't do
+  * This protects against SQL injection attacks if they are not caught at the service layer
+  * This means that the database offers up an API, so that the service layer doesn't have to worry / track implementation details
+* Units of measurment
+  * Time is recorded in seconds (ints)
+  * Distance is recorded in meters (ints)
+  * Weight is recorded in grams (ints)
+  * Smaller units may be preferable, depending on the use case for the rest of the application
+  * Ints are being prefered to maintain accuracy, though it shuold be fine to flip them to doubles/floats